Nascreatz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2- prints all the group the user is part of
 3- Changes owner of file hello to the user betty
 4- creates an empty file hello
+5- add execution permission to owner of file hello